jonasschuett/jonasschuett.github.io/_posts/2020-04-04-introduction.md

 Ongoing research projects:

-- **AI risk assessment Delphi study** (with *Malcolm Murray*, *Noemi Dreksler*, *Markus Anderljung*, and *Ben Garfinkel*).
+- **AI risk assessment Delphi study** (with Malcolm Murray, Noemi Dreksler, Markus Anderljung, and Ben Garfinkel).
 We ask leading domain experts to estimate the impact and likelihood of different risk scenarios using a modified Delphi approach.

-- **How to estimate the impact and likelihood of risks from AI** (with *Caroline Baumoehl*, *Malcolm Murray*, and *Leonie Koessler*).
+- **How to estimate the impact and likelihood of risks from AI** (with Caroline Baumoehl, Malcolm Murray, and Leonie Koessler).
 We make the case for explicit risk estimates, list options, and make recommendations.

-- **Defining tolerance levels for risks from AI** (with *Leonie Koessler*).
+- **Defining tolerance levels for risks from AI** (with Leonie Koessler).
 We propose a framework that decision-makers can use to define tolerance levels for risk estimates.

-- **How to assess the effectiveness of safeguards** (with *Patrick Levermore*).
+- **How to assess the effectiveness of safeguards** (with Patrick Levermore).
 We list existing safeguards, and discuss different ways of gathering evidence about their effectiveness.

-- **Passing judgment on responsible scaling policies** (with *Jide Alaga*).
+- **Passing judgment on responsible scaling policies** (with Jide Alaga).
 We identify key properties of  good RSPs, and propose a grading rubric that can be used to evaluate existing ones.

 Previous research projects: